freeCodeCamp/freeCodeCamp/docs/devops.md

 This involves three steps to be followed in sequence:

-1. New changes (both fixes and features) are merged into our primary development branch (`master`) via pull requests.
+1. New changes (both fixes and features) are merged into our primary development branch (`main`) via pull requests.
 2. These changes are run through a series of automated tests.
 3. Once the tests pass we release the changes (or update them if needed) to deployments on our infrastructure.

 #### Building the codebase - Mapping Git Branches to Deployments.

-Typically, [`master`](https://github.com/freeCodeCamp/freeCodeCamp/tree/master) (the default development branch) is merged into the [`production-staging`](https://github.com/freeCodeCamp/freeCodeCamp/tree/production-staging) branch once a day and is released into an isolated infrastructure.
+Typically, [`main`](https://github.com/freeCodeCamp/freeCodeCamp/tree/main) (the default development branch) is merged into the [`production-staging`](https://github.com/freeCodeCamp/freeCodeCamp/tree/production-staging) branch once a day and is released into an isolated infrastructure.

 This is an intermediate release for our developers and volunteer contributors.
 It is also known as our "staging" or "beta" release.